microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

   10.0.2.0
   10.0.3.0

-You could edit your firewall rules to open one additional port on each of these hosts, then provide ``machines`` directly.
+You could edit your firewall rules to allow traffic on one additional port on each of these hosts, then provide ``machines`` directly.

 .. code:: python